Paradox Interactive: Paradox Insider

-Paradox Insider is an annual gaming online showcase held by Paradox Interactive to promote its major franchises including Europa Universalis, Hearts of Iron, Victoria, and Crusader Kings.

-The first Insider event was held in June 2020, and since then, all of the events have been about of the Game Dev Direct showcase.
-The online event features game-related announcements, previews of upcoming Paradox Interactive games and content, Q&A sessions and panels.

-On May 11, 2020, Paradox tweeted stating they have teamed up with Guerrilla Collective to be a part of their digital multi-day gaming pressing conference indie studios and smaller publishers.
-Insider would debut in June 2020.
+Due to the COVID-19 pandemic Paradox chose to replace PDXCON with virtual events called Paradox Insider.

+The first occurred on June 13, 2020, and would air in partnership with Guerrilla Collective after their showcase.

-On February 11, 2021, Paradox announced that Insider would return again on March 13, 2021, and would be part of Game Dev Direct showcase.
+On February 11, 2021, Paradox announced that Insider would return again on March 13, 2021, and would be part of the Game Dev Direct showcase.

-The gaming announcements included; Surviving Mars being placed in active development with Abstraction Games taking control, Empire of Sin going to Xbox Game Pass, for both console and PC, on March 18, and a new DLC expansion for Crusader Kings III called "The Northern Lords Flavor Pack" and that set to be made available on March 16 for $5.

-Paradox also announced for Stellaris the "Lithoids Species Pack" would be available for console on March 25.
-While also showing off the Nemesis expansion, which released on April 15.

 Game characteristics

 Grand strategy

 Paradox Interactive has generally focused on publishing grand strategy games made by its subsidiary, Paradox Development Studio.
 Grand strategy games are often played on a real-world map, marked by the use of standard real-time elements but with an ability to make any and all changes even while paused.
 The focus of each game is different, but generally a player must manage the economy, commerce, internal politics, diplomacy, technological development, and military forces of a nation.
 The games are usually nonlinear with no set victory condition.

-Examples of these grand strategy games in Paradox' catalogue include Stellaris, the Europa Universalis series, the Crusader Kings series, and the Hearts of Iron series.
+Examples of these grand strategy games in the Paradox catalogue include Imperator: Rome, the Crusader Kings series, the Europa Universalis series, the Victoria series, the Hearts of Iron series, and Stellaris.